jmLu/Regression-Modeling-of-House-Prices/README.md

 ### Data Manipulation
 * Missing Value check
 * Add dummy variable for categorical variable: Quality
-* Visulize data by generating scatterplot for quantitative variables and boxplot for categorical variables
+* Visualize data by generating scatterplot for quantitative variables and boxplot for categorical variables
-* Tansform data: do log transformation to Price
+* Transform data: do log transformation to Price based on Box-Cox method
-* Seperate data into train and test set
+* Separate data into train and test set

 ### Model Building
 * use stepwise method to find preliminary model